bobbyd01001/BWITTLRC/README.md

 5. Start Application

-        To start the app run: python3 tlrc.py start
+        To start the app run: sudo python3 tlrc.py

         The app will open a gui window showing other options to choose